awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-connector.md

 # AWS::Transfer::Connector<a name="aws-resource-transfer-connector"></a>

-Creates the connector, which captures the parameters for an outbound connection for the AS2 or SFTP protocol\.
-The connector is required for sending files to an externally hosted AS2 or SFTP server\.
-For more details about AS2 connectors, see [Create AS2 connectors](https://docs.aws.amazon.com/transfer/latest/userguide/create-b2b-server.html#configure-as2-connector)\.
+Creates the connector, which captures the parameters for a connection for the AS2 or SFTP protocol\.
+For AS2, the connector is required for sending files to an externally hosted AS2 server\.
+For SFTP, the connector is required when sending files to an SFTP server or receiving files from an SFTP server\.
+For more details about connectors, see [Create AS2 connectors](https://docs.aws.amazon.com/transfer/latest/userguide/create-b2b-server.html#configure-as2-connector) and [Create SFTP connectors](https://docs.aws.amazon.com/transfer/latest/userguide/configure-sftp-connector.html)\.

 **Note**
 You must specify exactly one configuration object: either for AS2 \(`As2Config`\) or SFTP \(`SftpConfig`\)\.